Buy fresh lavender flowers from our Devon farm

 We grow three types of culinary lavender – all English.
 Contrary to popular belief English Lavender is considered better than French for cooking purposes because it has lower camphor levels and a softer, sweeter flavour.
 The French lavender is stronger and ideal for the perfume industry.
-Our lavender is continuously harvested and provides flowers from the end of June until October.
+Our lavender is continuously harvested and provides flowers from the middle of June until the middle of August.

 Lavender is associated with sweet dishes such as shortbread, cakes and biscuits and is stunning with chocolate and ice creams.
 White chocolate and lavender – to die for!
 Fresh lavender is also marvellous with savoury dishes and has a wonderful affinity with lamb and with tomato dishes.
 A few sprigs are also lovely crumbled through roasting potatoes.

 Lavender has shaken off it’s association with old ladies and has suddenly become ‘bang on trend’.
 Lavender cocktails have become extremely fashionable for weddings in the past couple of years.
 Both the sprigs floating in cocktails and a lavender syrup used to make cocktails.
 Our fresh lavender was used to make cocktails on Sunday Brunch last year and went down a storm with Olympic athlete, Christina Ohuruogu!

 Our boxes of fresh lavender flowers contain a minimum of 50 heads on 5 inch stalks.
 This is more than sufficient for a whole range of dishes (or to garnish cocktails) as fresh lavender has a stronger and cleaner flavour than dried.

 Surplus lavender heads can be preserved by making lavender sugar.
 Alternatively it can be dried and as long as it is kept in an airtight container out of direct sunlight it will retain it’s flavour for a year.